 Current research activities

-Our research focus is on theory, algorithms, and digital VLSI circuits and systems for massive multiple-input multiple-output (MIMO) wireless systems, approximate solvers for discrete programming, analog-to-information (A2I) and analog-to-feature (A2F) converters, as well as real-time signal and image processing applications and computational imaging.
-In all these fields, we design and implement digital VLSI circuits, and also develop new computationally efficient algorithms and analyze their theoretical properties.
+Our research focus is on signal processing theory, algorithm development, and digital VLSI circuits and systems for signal and information processing applications requiring highest throughput, lowest latency, and best-in-class results.
+Our current focus is on low-precision massive multiple-input multiple-output (MIMO) wireless systems, approximate solvers for signal recovery from nonlinear measurements (including phase retrieval problems), analog-to-information (A2I) and analog-to-feature (A2F) converters for low-power classification and inference, as well as real-time image computational imaging.
+In all these fields, we develop hardware-friendly algorithms, perform a thorough theoretical analysis of the algorithms' performance and complexity, and implement corresponding digital VLSI circuits.

 Realizing massive MIMO with approximate algorithms and low-complexity architectures